 If you have bad credit or a complicated financial situation, the best choice might be manual underwriting.
 A computerized approval program might quickly decline the application because it focuses on pure data.
 Manual underwriting is cumbersome and time-consuming, but probably the better option for borrowers who don’t fit a standard mold.

 Here are some scenarios that might be quickly rejected by automatic underwriting (thus begging for a manual review):

 - Debt-Free Lifestyle: Great credit scores are reflected by a history of borrowing and repaying loans.
-If you have no interest costs, your credit evaporates.
+If you ae just starting out or have no interest costs, your credit evaporates.
 It’s not bad credit.
-It’s no credit.
-That is better interpreted with a human touch because it’s possible to get a loan with no FICO score through manual underwriting.
+It’s no That is better interpreted with a human touch because it’s possible to get a loan with no FICO score through manual underwriting.
 Having no credit is always better than having things like bankruptcy in your credit reports.

 - Recent Financial Problems: Manual underwriting provides more loan options after a bankruptcy or foreclosure.

 - Low Debt-to-Income Ratios: It’s always a good idea to keep your spending lower than your income.
 Manual underwriting allows you to go higher, but be careful not to stretch too far and buy an expensive property that could make you “house poor’’ (spending a large portion of your total income on your home and its upkeep).